design-automation/mobius-sim-funcs/documentation/edit.md

 **Returns:** void
 **Examples:**
   * `modify.Shift(polygon1, 1)`
-    Shifts the edges in the polygon wire, so that the every edge moves back by one position in the ring.
+    Shifts the edges in the polygon wire, so that every edge moves back by one position in the ring.
 The first edge will become the last edge.
   * `edit.Shift(polyline1, -1)`
     Shifts the edges in the closed polyline wire, so that every edge moves up by one position